 Parents’ Association Traditional Events: The Parents’ Association sponsors two traditional events during the school year – Bingo Night and a Family Movie Night.

 End-of-the-Year Assembly & Picnic: On the last day of classes, the student body gathers in Fitzpatrick Hall to bring closure to the year by saying a multitude of “thank yous” to class parents and special friends who have helped make the year so grand.
-It is also a time to say goodbye to faculty and students who are leaving BCD, as well as an opportunity to recognize the tremendous leadership of the graduating class.
-Immediately following the assembly, the BCD community — teachers, parents and students — gathers for an informal picnic celebration in the courtyard.
+It is also a time to say goodbye to faculty leaving BCD and wish departing students well, in addition to recognizing the tremendous leadership of the graduating class.
+Immediately following the assembly, the BCD community — teachers, parents, and students — gathers for an informal picnic celebration in the courtyard.

-Ninth Grade Graduation & Upper School Awards Ceremony: The 9th grade graduation ceremony is the culmination of the BCD experience, for some students a span of 12 years from their preschool years through Grade 9.
-Members of the 9th grade class receive certificates and individual recognition from the Head of School and faculty.
-Academic and Citizenship Awards are presented to 7th, 8th, and 9th graders.
+Graduation & Upper School Awards Ceremony: The graduation ceremony is the culmination of the BCD experience, for some students a span of 12 years from their preschool years through Grade 8.
+Members of the graduation class receive certificates and individual recognition from the Head of School and faculty.
+Academic and Citizenship Awards are presented to 7th & 8th graders.
 Members of the entire BCD community are invited to the ceremony, which is held in Fitzpatrick Hall.